ECSEL - Electronic Components and Systems for European Leadership JU

 Open calls are published on the JU website as well as on the Funding & Tender Portal.
 Project proposals are electronically submitted on the F&T Portal.

-On February 5, ECSEL JU will launch their calls for proprosals 2020.
+On February 5, ECSEL JU has launched their calls for proprosals 2020.